voxpupuli/vox-pupuli-tasks/README.md

 application, but it will also start [sidekiq](https://github.com/mperham/sidekiq#sidekiq).

 Connect to the [local jaeger instance](http://localhost:16686) to see traces of what's going on.

+### Dry Run

+> Experimental!
+It is very likely that not all write requests are skipped yet!

+You can use the environment variable `DRY_RUN` to skip write requests to GitHub.
+This will log to `log/dry_run.log` if a write has been skipped because of the flag.

 ## Production Setup